tyelrr/project/README.md

 - Execute `npm ci` to install the prerequisites.
 If you want to have the latest released versions use `npm install`.
 - Execute `npm start` to start the application.

-Browse to http://localhost:3000 to see the application in action.
+Browse to http://localhost:3000 to see the application in actionn.

 ## Overview